 Many claims on foods make reference to general, non-specific benefits to general wellbeing such as ‘helps support your body’s natural defenses’ or ‘boosts your immune system’; these claims are often vague and sometimes meaningless and the Food Standards Agency is recommending that they should not be allowed.

 Any claim that you see on a food label is cause for thought; does it sound like it could be factual?
 Always remember the principles of healthy eating and the need for balance in the diet.
-A national dietary survey has shown that as a nation we should be eating more fish (in particular oily fish), cereal-based products (bread, rice, oats, pasta etc), fruits and vegetables.
+A national dietary survey has shown that in general people should be eating more fish (in particular oily fish), cereal-based products (bread, rice, oats, pasta etc), fruits and vegetables.